• Skip to primary navigation

 Feed a Crowd

-This White Chilli Chicken can easily be doubled if you are cooking it on the stove in a large saucepan.
+This Slow Cooker White Chilli Chicken can easily be doubled if you are cooking it on the stove in a large saucepan.
 You can also double it if cooking in the pressure cooker or slow cooker if they are large enough.

-Storing My White Chilli Chicken
+Storing My Slow Cooker White Chilli

 You can store leftovers in an air-tight container in the fridge for up to 3 days (2 days + day of cook).
 You can also freeze them, just defrost for 24 hours in the fridge and reheat until steaming hot all the way through.
 Store without any of the toppers added.